Shashi1024/Java/Notes/Classes_Objects.md

   - used to call the constructor of a super class
   - it must be the first statement of the constructor
   - if not explicitly called, java implicitly calls the no parameter `super()` constructor.
+  - if the superclass does not have a no-parameter constructor, `super(args)` must be invoked explicitly.(else compile-time error will occur)

 - we cannot use `this()` and `super()` within a same constructor.